KnutOplandMoen/light_NN/README.md

 Here trying to predict the input [1, 0, 7, 3] corresponding to **x** = 1, **c** = 0, **b** = 7 and **a** = 3 in the function:
 **a**x^2 + **b**x + **c**.
 Here the network predict output neuron 9, which is correct :star_struck::star_struck:
 # Setup

+Below is an explanation that highlights the two classes—network and q_network—and shows how their training and prediction workflows differ.
+In general:

+**network:**
+This class is designed for supervised learning tasks.
+It maps inputs to known outputs using labeled training data.
+Its training involves minimizing a loss function (like cross-entropy or mean squared error) through gradient descent.

+**q_network:**
+This class is typically used in reinforcement learning contexts, where the goal is to learn a Q-value function that estimates the quality (expected cumulative reward) of taking a certain action in a given state.
+Training involves interacting with an environment (or using stored experience), updating Q-values using temporal difference learning rules, and sometimes using techniques such as experience replay.

 ## Training the Neural Network

 To set up and train the network, use the following code: